-Here at fastmap, one of the key components of our research in the last couple of years has been helping organisations with their GDPR compliance, whether that be through providing data driven recommendations towards consent and legitimate interest, or through our GDPR workshops.
+Here at fastmap, one of the key components of our research in the last couple of years has been helping organisations with their GDPR compliance, whether that be through providing data driven recommendations towards post-GDPR legitimate interest and consent or through our workshops.
 However, while helping other organisations is all well and good, we at fastmap are also subject to the regulation changes and the restrictions that come with them.
 With this in mind, this article is written to demonstrate some of the ways in which we introduced our GDPR strategy, to show that we ‘practice what we preach’.

 The Split: Research vs. CRM